spareslant/techBlog/content/posts/understanding-vim.md

 * `:%s/\%Vpattern/replacedPatterm/g`
 * Above will replace only in visually selected area.
 * after pressing <ESC>, do this to search in visually selected area `/\%Vpattern`

+## Search and replace in visual mode - method-2
+* select the block of text with `ctrl+v`
+* press c (delete and insert)
+* type the text you want
+* press <ESC>.
+It will replace the text you typed on the very first selected line

+## Search and replace in visual mode - method-3
+* select the block of text with `ctrl+v`
+* press r
+* type the character you want to fill visual block with.
+* press <ESC>.
+It will replace the entire visual block the the single character only.

 ## put quotes around a word using macro
 * `qqq` => clear q register